Documentation

 equal

-For self-joins (pairing items from the same collection), takes a single key extractor:
+For symmetric self-joins, takes a single key extractor:

 equal(|shift: &Shift| shift.employee_idx)